 Some years ago Ian Kinnes (1995) raised doubts about the attribution and association of spiral decorated artefacts.
 The new date obtained from Garboldisham goes some way to redressing those doubts.
 Having reviewed the date and archaeological context of the Garboldisham macehead we are now in a position to discuss its wider implications.
 The radiocarbon date obtained for the Garboldisham mace head places the artefact firmly within the spread of Middle Neolithic dates for antler maceheads (Loveday et. al. 2007).
 More significantly it provides a date for spiral decoration and situates the macehead alongside the dates for primary activity and use associated with Irish passage tombs.
 This is important as the clearest iconographic parallels for the Garboldisham mace head include the spiral decorated flint mace from Knowth (Eogan 1986) and the triple spiral motif from Newgrange (O’Kelly 1982), though it should be noted that the Knowth macehead is carved with a different technique: the spiral motif is carved in relief, while the Garboldisham spiral is incised into the body of the antler.
 The comparability in dates for Irish passage tombs and the Garboldisham mace head suggest interaction between eastern Ireland and East Anglia at an early stage of the Middle Neolithic.
 Interaction with eastern Ireland is a recurrent theme for numerous contexts across southern England, eastern England and Wales and will be discussed in more detail elsewhere (Jones and Díaz-Guardamino Forthcoming)

-Importantly the date for the Garboldisham mace head firmly locates the macehead, within the established date range of Peterborough/Impressed Ware (Ard and Darvill 2015) of c.
+Importantly the date for the Garboldisham mace head firmly locates the macehead within the established date range of Peterborough/Impressed Ware (Ard and Darvill 2015) of c.
 3400-2800 cal BC.
 In this case Gibson’s arguments for spiral decoration being associated with winding cord in whipped cord decoration in Peterborough Ware contexts is especially apposite (Gibson 2002, 59).
-Meanwhile recent re-evaluations of the dates for Orcadian Neolithic settlements, classically associated with spirally decorated artefacts, are now beginning to suggest slightly later dates of between the 31st to 28th centuries cal BC (MacSween et. al. 2015).
-This is critical as it loosens oft noted stylistic associations between the spiral decoration of Garboldisham and the spiral decorated Grooved ware sherd from Skara Brae.
-We cannot make too much of a radiocarbon date from a single artefact, but potential implications include a much earlier phase of spiral decorative motifs than previously supposed, and the possibility of an early phase of decorative traditions in the British Neolithic associated with Irish passage tomb art and Peterborough Ware prior to the emergence of the decorative traditions of Grooved Ware.
+Meanwhile recent re-evaluations of the dates for Orcadian Neolithic settlements, classically associated with spirally decorated artefacts, are now beginning to suggest comparable dates of between the 31st to 28th centuries cal BC for Pool (MacSween et. al. 2015), and later 32nd to 29th centuries for Barnhouse (Richards et.
+Al. 2016).
+This is critical as it complicates oft noted stylistic associations between the spiral decoration of Garboldisham and the spiral decorated Grooved ware sherd from Skara Brae.
+We cannot make too much of a radiocarbon date from a single artefact, but potential implications include a comparable phase of spiral decorative motifs in southern England, associated with Irish passage tombs and Peterborough/Impressed Ware, to those associated with the Grooved Ware of Orcadian Neolithic settlements.

 Acknowledgements

 Alex Gibson would like to thank Duncan Garrow and Alison Sheridan for information regarding the Northton macehead.
+Andrew Meirion Jones and Marta Díaz Guardamino would like to thank the staff at the Oxford Radiocarbon Lab for their helpfulness.

 References